MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 exit
 ```

-Finally to see a list of container on the container host use the `docker ps –a` command.
+Finally to see a list of containers on the container host use the `docker ps –a` command.
 Notice in the output a container named **dockerdemo** has been created.

 ```
 docker ps -a